ChiWang03/App-Review-Analysis/README.md

 This repository includes two Natural Language Processing approaches on Google Play app reviews
 * Topic Modelling
-  * Using different methods in gensim (LDA, LDA MALLET)
+  * Using different methods in gensim (LDA, LDA MALLET) to see what people are talking about in these apps
   * NMF was also tested but results were not great
 * Sentiment Analysis
   * Using different methods to classify sentiment